Access to all articles, new health classes, discounts in our store, and more!

 2. Eat high quality fats.
 Fats provide a concentrated source of energy and provide the building blocks for cell membranes and a variety of hormones.
 Fats are important carriers for fat soluble vitamins and minerals and they slow down absorption so you can go longer without feeling hungry.
 Eat real butter from grass-fed, pastured cows, organic coconut oil or coconut butter, cold-pressed organic olive oil, avocados and raw nuts (soaked and dehydrated are easiest to digest).
 Cook with coconut oil (which has a high heat tolerance) and use olive oil to dress salads.

-Healthy Eating Tip: Make your own packets of raw nuts to carry with you.
-Grab an avocado and add slices to flax seed crackers for a heathy mid-morning or afternoon snack.
+- Healthy Eating Tip: Make your own packets of raw nuts to carry with you.
+Grab an avocado and add slices to flax seed crackers for a healthy mid-morning or afternoon snack.

 3. Eat fermented foods.
 A healthy digestive tract affects every organ in our body and determines our body’s ability to absorb and utilize the nutrients we eat.
 Fermented sauerkraut and kimchi contain natural probiotics and make a tasty condiment or side dish.
 Kombucha tea is a fermented drink with equally beneficial properties.

 5. Eat broccoli and leafy greens.
-Broccoli and green leafy vegetables are nutrient dense, antioxidant rich, and high in fiber and folate, which produces dopamine, a pleasure inducing brain chemical that helps to keep you calm.
+Broccoli and green leafy vegetables are nutrient dense, antioxidant rich, and high in fiber and folate, which is required for the synthesis of dopamine, a pleasure- inducing brain chemical that helps to keep you calm.
 Choose organic and serve steamed with grass-fed butter and parmesan cheese, raw in salads or as a wrap.

 6. Drink pure high-quality water.
 Dehydration is a common side-effect of adrenal fatigue and is often overlooked when we’re stressed.
 When insufficient aldosterone is secreted by the adrenal glands, excessive sodium is lost in urine and sweat.
 It is essential to stay hydrated by drinking water.

-7. Switch to Sea Salt.
+7. Switch to sea salt.
 The sodium lost through dehydration needs to be replaced by a healthy salt.
-Himalayan or (unbleached) grey sea salt is rich in naturally occurring trace minerals which replenish electrolytes and help regulate water in our cells.
+Himalayan or (unbleached) grey sea salt is rich in naturally occurring trace minerals that replenish electrolytes and help regulate water in our cells.